Compounding Formula Calculation

 Compounding Interest of New Scheme will be –

 - Compound Interest = 52279.48

-As we can see the difference is not that many majors, but as we can see the difference is of approx. 15149.5 and further, there is one year more of the lock-in period.
-Hence, it’s up to Mr. W whether he requires funds in 4 years and then he can go for the existing scheme and it appears that the bank is luring customers by displaying such a high value of interest difference and lock funds with bank for one more year.
+As we can see, the difference is not that many majors, but as we can see, the difference is of approx. 15149.5 and further, there is one year more of the lock-in period.
+Hence, it’s up to Mr. W whether he requires funds in 4 years, and then he can go for the existing scheme, and it appears that the bank is luring customers by displaying such a high value of interest difference and lock funds with the bank for one more year.

-Mr. Vince is interested in purchasing the house but he does not want to take a loan burden.
-He learns about Mutual fund in an advertisement and he is keen to know that on an average the return on a mutual fund is 10-12% if kept invested for 10 years or more.
+Mr. Vince is interested in purchasing the house, but he does not want to take a loan burden.
+He learns about Mutual funds in an advertisement, and he is keen to know that on an average, the return on a mutual fund is 10-12% if kept invested for ten years or more.
 The house that he wants to purchase is valued at 5,000,000.
-Hence, he approaches financial advisors to know what amount he should invest every month in order to reach the goal.
+Hence, he approaches financial advisors to know what amount he should invest every month to reach the goal.
 The financial advisor takes 11.50% as an annual interest rate compounding monthly and considers staying invested for 12 years one-time investment of 1,700,000.
 You are required to compute the income earned on the investment if Mr. Vince stays invested for 12 years.

 We are given all the details here, and we can use the below formula to calculate the income that will be derived by investing 10,000 monthly for 12 years at a rate of 11.50% compounded monthly.

 - Number of Years (n): 12.00